Xela3026/workflows-docs/docs/workflows.md

 An overview of the JSON of the entire workflow.
 It is an array where each item is the JSON of a single step.
 Formatted as above.

-[comment]: <> (I think thsi explanation of the upload and download button might be either wrong or outdated - WIP)

 <br/>

 <div className="dubheader">Add (+) Button</div>